-Bristol Zero Tolerance is run by Bristol Women’s Voice to tackle gender-based violence, abuse, harassment and exploitation across the city.
-The project works in partnership with Bristol City Council and other key organisations to better help us achieve real change around gender-based violence issues.
+Bristol Zero Tolerance was run by Bristol Women’s Voice 2016-19 to tackle gender-based violence, abuse, harassment and exploitation across the city.
+The project worked in partnership with Bristol City Council and other key organisations to better help us achieve real change around gender-based violence issues.

-We have set up The Bristol Street Harassment Project to highlight the impact of street harassment locally and support people to respond and be active bystanders.
-We also work with local decision makers to address street harassment as a city and encourage people to report gender/misogyny as a hate crime.
+We set up The Bristol Street Harassment Project to highlight the impact of street harassment locally and support people to respond and be active bystanders.
+We also worked with local decision makers to address street harassment as a city and encourage people to report gender/misogyny as a hate crime.

-We work with businesses to raise awareness of gender-based violence issues for their staff and customers including providing training.
-In particular businesses in the night time economy are encouraged to sign up and get involved.
+We worked with businesses to raise awareness of gender-based violence issues for their staff and customers including providing training.
+In particular businesses in the night time economy were encouraged to sign up and get involved.